 A substantial portion of Lee’s practice involves the representation of corporate defendants.
 Lee’s clients have included Fortune 500 companies, both publicly-traded and closely-held corporations, private equity companies, small businesses, and individuals.

 Lee is one of the Firm’s founding lawyers.
 He has been a Shareholder since he was 30 in 1986.
-He is a member of several practice groups in the Litigation Section at Maynard Cooper & Gale.

 His litigation skills and success in the field have been recognized by numerous organizations and peer-review lists, including his distinction as a Leading Practitioner by Chambers USA in both Litigation: Commercial, and Litigation: Appellate.
 Lee is consistently listed in The Best Lawyers in America©, Super Lawyers, and Benchmark Litigation for his work as a litigator.
 In addition, he has been rated AV-Preeminent by Martindale-Hubbell since his seventh year of practice.